 There are a number of third-party APIs (application programming interface) which give you a lot of flexibility in how you use them.
-If there is a particular app development that works across different platforms, then it becomes imperative to use REST APIs.
+If there is a particular that works across different platforms, then it becomes imperative to use REST APIs.
 REST is a shortened form of Representational State Transfer.
 There are a number of HTTP protocol approaches like PUT, DELETE, POST, and PUT which go into the creation of a REST API.
 Let us look at how to develop a REST API in Yii2 framework.
 But before that, it is important to understand why cloud computing service providers are taking to Restful APIs in such a big way.

 The first thing to be done is to decide which hosting service provider you would use in order to get hosting for PHP websites.
 After you have created your account and signed into it, you need to create a new server for the API.
 The application you will be using here would be PHP stack.